RenderToolbox/VirtualScenesEngine/README.md

 | ColorChecker/Texture | ![empty mill](docs/Mill_3_ColorChecker_Texture.png) | ![empty library](docs/Library_3_ColorChecker_Texture.png) |
 | ColorChecker/Texture | ![empty mill](docs/Mill_Barrel_RingToy_Xylophone_3_ColorChecker_Texture.png) | ![empty library](docs/Library_Barrel_RingToy_Xylophone_3_ColorChecker_Texture.png) |

+Again, forming combinations like this should work in general, not only for this 2x4 example.

 # Render Toolbox
 VirtualScenesEngine is intended to work with [RenderToolbox4](https://github.com/RenderToolbox/RenderToolbox4).
 3D models are loaded using Assimp and mexximp, which RenderToolbox4 supports.
 Styles are expressed and applied programmatically to scenes using the [VseMapping](https://github.com/RenderToolbox/VirtualScenesEngine/blob/master/api/VseMapping.m) which are a utility for constructing [RenderToolbox4 Mappings](https://github.com/RenderToolbox/RenderToolbox4/wiki/Mappings-File-Format).
 Models and styles can be combined with RenderToolbox "hints", to produce complete, stand-alone RenderToolbox rendering recipes.